rorythomsonbird/AI-Based-Underhanded-C/README.md

 This program should be run from a Windows machine for optimal use.
 The program should run on every platform but may appear poor, visually.

-After these modules are installed, run from GUI for the user interface or main for commandline view (GUI is recommended).
+After these modules are installed, run from GUI.py